Table of Contents

 A squamous cell carcinoma primarily grows endophytic-ulcerative.
-It thereby penetrates the esophageal wall to the outside and quickly infiltrates neighboring organs.
+It penetrates the esophageal wall and quickly infiltrates neighboring organs.
 Growth in the lumen of the esophagus is more likely to occur secondarily and at an advanced stage.
-A squamous cell carcinoma is found mostly in the area of one of three physiological bottlenecks: esophagus entry (about 20 %), aortic arch/left main bronchus (approx. 35 %) and diaphragm constriction (about 45 %).
+A squamous cell carcinoma is found mostly in the area of 1 of 3 physiological bottlenecks: esophagus entry (approx. 20%), aortic arch/left main bronchus (approx. 35%), and diaphragm constriction (approx. 45%).

 It is also common for an adenocarcinoma to grow into the esophageal lumen.
 Almost always it is located in the lower 3rd of the esophagus.

 Epidemiology of Esophageal Carcinoma

 Esophageal cancer is significantly more common in men

 In Europe, esophageal cancer is relatively rare with an incidence of 6/100,000 inhabitants.
-Compared to squamous cell carcinoma, adenocarcinoma is increasing in its frequency (about 60 %) in Western industrialized countries.
-Squamous cell carcinoma, however, is reported more in other countries such as China, Turkmenistan, South Africa, and Japan.
-This underlines the assumption that dietary and environmental factors play an etiological role.

-More men than women are affected (M:F = 5:1), and furthermore, a peak age around the 6th and 7th decade of life can be established.

-B | A squamous cell carcinoma primarily grows endophytic-ulcerative.
-It thereby penetrates the esophageal wall to the outside and quickly infiltrates neighboring organs.
-Growth in the lumen of the esophagus is more likely to occur secondarily and at an advanced stage.
-A squamous cell carcinoma is found mostly in the area of one of three physiological bottlenecks: esophagus entry (about 20 %), aortic arch/left main bronchus (approx. 35 %) and diaphragm constriction (about 45 %).

-It is also common for an adenocarcinoma to grow into the esophageal lumen.
-Almost always it is located in the lower 3rd of the esophagus.

-Epidemiology of Esophageal Carcinoma

-Esophageal cancer is significantly more common in men

-In Europe, esophageal cancer is relatively rare with an incidence of 6/100,000 inhabitants.
-Compared to squamous cell carcinoma, adenocarcinoma is increasing in its frequency (about 60 %) in Western industrialized countries.
+Compared to squamous cell carcinoma, adenocarcinoma is increasing in its frequency (about 60%) in Western industrialized countries.
 Squamous cell carcinoma, however, is reported more in other countries such as China, Turkmenistan, South Africa, and Japan.
 This underlines the assumption that dietary and environmental factors play an etiological role.

 More men than women are affected (M:F = 5:1), and furthermore, a peak age around the 6th and 7th decade of life can be established.